ahoundetoungan/CDatanet/README.md

 # An R package for estimating a Count Data Model With Social Interactions
 The **CDatanet** package includes all functions for the replication of the results in Houndetoungan (2020).
-The exact replication codes are located in the folder [**test**](https://github.com/ahoundetoungan/CDatanet/tree/master/test).
-Below, we also provide detailed examples on how to use the estimators described in the paper.
+The exact replication codes of the Monte Carlo study are located in the folder [**test**](https://github.com/ahoundetoungan/CDatanet/tree/master/test).

 ## Installation
 ### Requirements